-The PPP project on the organization of hemodialysis services in Bishkek, Osh and Jalal-Abad was the first PPP project in the Kyrgyz Republic and the first healthcare PPP project in Central Asia.178 On August 15, 2017, the country's first PPP agreement was signed between the Ministry of Healthcare, as a public partner, and Fresenius Medical Care Deutschland GmbH (Germany), as a private partner.
-Moreover, this project has been named among the five best healthcare projects (along with projects in the UK and Turkey) by the Partnerships Awards 2018.179
+The PPP project on the organization of hemodialysis services in Bishkek, Osh and Jalal-Abad was the first PPP project in the Kyrgyz Republic and the first healthcare PPP project in Central Asia.
+181 On August 15, 2017, the country's first PPP agreement was signed between the Ministry of Healthcare, as a public partner, and Fresenius Medical Care Deutschland GmbH (Germany), as a private partner.
+Moreover, this project has been named among the five best healthcare projects (along with projects in the UK and Turkey) by the Partnerships Awards 2018.
+182

 Another successful PPP project was the project on the installation of computed tomography scanners in public and municipal healthcare organizations of the Kyrgyz Republic.
 The PPP agreement between the Ministry of Health and Afey Holding selected as the private partner via tender was signed on September 14, 2022.
 Under this project, the new CT scanners were installed in healthcare organizations in Bishkek, Uzgen, Toktogul, Kadamzhai, and Balykchy at the private partner's expense.
 It should be noted that the cost of CT scanning services provided by the private partner under the PPP project is lower than the market prices.
+This project was announced the winner in the nomination "Small-scale PPP Projects" (in terms of the amount of investment in the project) at the Istanbul PPP Week organized and held by the Istanbul PPP Center of Excellence in March 2024.

-There are also other PPP projects currently implemented in the public transport, culture, education, and renewable energy sectors.
+There are also other PPP projects currently implemented in the public transport, culture, urban infrastructure (roads, parking lots, etc.), education, healthcare, sport and renewable energy sectors.